daniiar-pro/swift-codes/README.md

 1. I did my best to write clean and maintainable code, by following best practices, colocation, dependency injection, strong typing, data validations,

-2. IT IS my first time using Docker, from my side everything looks good, I hope it will be the same from you side, in case if it fails, please can you still run it manually (I am 1000%) endpoints are well written and handled much more edge cases
+2. IT IS my first time using Docker, from my side everything looks good, I hope it will be the same from you side, in case if it fails, please can you still run it manually (I am 1000% sure) endpoints are well written and handled much more edge cases

 3. PLEASE, even though running with Docker fails, can you please still run it manually, please, please, please, I PUT MY SOUL IN THIS WORK :)